Curriculum VitaeView CV

-Dr. Janine de Novais works at intersection of race, culture, democracy and education.
+Dr. Janine de Novais is an assistant professor in the School of Education at the University of Delaware.
+She works at intersection of race, culture, democracy and education.
 She explores the interaction of race and culture in educational spaces from a sociological perspective.
 In her recent work, de Novais introduces Brave Community, a theory about the relationship between classroom dynamics and meaningful learning about race and culture.
 Currently, she is developing Brave Community as a pedagogical approach and intervention for practitioners.
 In 2016, de Novais was one of nine “Promising Minority Scholars” honored by the American Educational Research Association (AERA), as well as a semi-finalist for the 2016 NAEd/Spencer Dissertation Fellowship.

 Dr. de Novais has experience teaching about issues of cultural diversity and education across undergraduate, graduate and professional education programs.
 She was the first doctoral fellow appointed to the Harvard Graduate School of Education (HGSE) Teaching and Learning Lab, contributed her expertise to HGSE’s “Certificate of Advanced Educational Leadership” course, and helped design HGSE’s current Ethnographic Methods course.